Aliases for GHRL Gene

 GeneCards Summary for GHRL Gene

 GHRL (Ghrelin And Obestatin Prepropeptide) is a Protein Coding gene.
 Diseases associated with GHRL include Obesity and Obesity Susceptibility, Ghrl-Related.
-Among its related pathways are Signaling by GPCR and Peptide ligand-binding receptors.
+Among its related pathways are Signaling by GPCR and Peptide hormone metabolism.
 GO annotations related to this gene include hormone activity and protein tyrosine kinase activator activity.

 UniProtKB/Swiss-Prot for GHRL Gene

 Ghrelin is the ligand for growth hormone secretagogue receptor type 1 (GHSR).
 Induces the release of growth hormone from the pituitary.
 Has an appetite-stimulating effect, induces adiposity and stimulates gastric acid secretion.
 Involved in growth regulation.

 Obestatin may be the ligand for GPR39.
 May have an appetite-reducing effect resulting in decreased food intake.
 May reduce gastric emptying activity and jejunal motility (By similarity).